Catalyst-Auditing/Community-Governance-Oversight/proposal-reporting/proposal/f7-final-report.md

 ## **Summary**

-This report summarizes the oversight of governance process in Project Catalyst between February and June 2022.
+This report summarises the oversight of the governance process in Project Catalyst between February and June 2022.

-"community oversight of improvements to and innovations in Catalyst Governance by collecting feedback and providing tracking, documentation and analysis of any proposed changes."
+> "community oversight of improvements to and innovations in Catalyst Governance by collecting feedback and providing tracking, documentation and analysis of any proposed changes."

 ## **Challenge Setting**